 - (1) All forms filed for approval shall be included with the filing.
 Changes to a previously approved form shall be highlighted.
-The specifications page of a policy shall be completed with hypothetical data that is realistic and consistent with the other contents of the policy and any required actuarial memorandum in support of nonforfeiture values. - (2) If a filing is being submitted on behalf of a company, a letter or other document authorizing the firm to file on behalf of the insurer shall be included with the filing. - (3) If the filing contains an insert page, an explanation of when the insert page will be used should be included in the filing. - (4) If the specification page of the policy contains variable items, the submission shall include the Statement of Variability.
-The submission shall also include a certification that any change or modification to a variable item shall be administered in accordance with the requirements in the Variability of Information section, including any requirements for prior approval of a change or modification - (5) Include a certification signed by a company officer that the policy form has a minimum Flesch Score of 50.
+The specifications page of a policy shall be completed with hypothetical data that is realistic and consistent with the other contents of the policy and any required actuarial memorandum in support of nonforfeiture values. - (2) If a filing is being submitted on behalf of a company, a letter or other document authorizing the firm to file on behalf of the company shall be included with the filing. - (3) If the filing contains an insert page, an explanation of when the insert page will be used should be included in the filing. - (4) If the specification page of the policy contains variable items, the submission shall include the Statement of Variability required in the specific Interstate Insurance Product Regulation Commission national product standards.
+The submission shall also include a certification that any change or modification to a variable item shall be administered in accordance with the requirements in the Variability of Information section, including any requirements for prior approval of a change or modification. - (5) Include a certification signed by a company officer that the policy form has a minimum Flesch Score of 50.